curv3d/curv/docs/JIT.md

 If I were compiling Curv to machine code,
 I'd use some optimizations that aren't really practical in the byte code VM.

+* **Registers.** Efficient expressions, which store temporaries in registers, rather than on the stack, where feasible.
+An efficient calling convention, that stores arguments in registers, rather than on the stack, where feasible.
+  (Note that Curv doesn't support varargs for this reason.)
 * **Lazy Boxing.**
   Keep values their unboxed representation where possible.
   Convert to boxed representation only when necessary.